-The Company uses foreign exchange forward contracts to manage exposure to changes in foreign currency exchange rates.
 The contracts are placed to cover the forecast requirements for the following 6 months of stock purchases.
 Therefore the cash flows are expected to occur in the 6 months following the balance sheet date and are expected to affect the profit or loss in the year following the balance sheet date.

-Fair value losses of £15,670 (2020: loss £9,916) on foreign exchange forward contracts are deferred in other comprehensive income and will be charged to profit or loss at the maturity of contract. £114,710 was released in the year ended $31^{st}$ December 2021 (2020: £53,630 released).
+Fair value gains of £13,751 (2021: loss £15,670) on foreign exchange forward contracts are deferred in other comprehensive income and will be charged to profit or loss at the maturity of contract. £13,641 was released in the year ended 31st December 2022 (2021: £114,710 released).